catheiwu/TaskPro/README.md

     ./bin/TaskPro.out
 ```
 4) Use this task manager to add, delete, and edit tasks in your upcoming schedule.
 Additional features include creating subtasks within a task and sorting lists of tasks by their priorities or deadlines.
 A display feature allows users to view their list of tasks.
-    ### Download Executable File.
+### Download Executable File
 In the [release](https://github.com/cs100/final-project-fmoha020-cwu247-bjian018-xwang571/releases/tag/1.0.0) we've compiled a executable file for you!
 If you use Linux, simply download the TaskPro.out and run it.
 ## Tesing
 We used gtest to test main.cpp, MainTask.cpp, Task.cpp, and TaskList.cpp.
 Additionally, we also used CI testing using GitHub Actions.